 6. Try a natural diuretic

 Whether synthetic or natural, diuretics increase urination to force more water from our system.
-For a healthy-functioning person, diuretics of any kind are largely unnecessary, though, as an adjunct to the methods listed above, one, or several, of the natural diuretics may accentuate final-stage water loss to ensure we achieve a shredded appearance.
+For a healthy-functioning person, diuretics of any kind are largely unnecessary, though, as an adjunct to the methods listed above, one, or several, of the natural diuretics, may accentuate final-stage water loss to ensure we achieve a shredded appearance.

-While many good supplements have been used by serious competitors (which may include in them natural herbs such as dandelion root) simple foods like lettuce, spinach, asparagus, beets and pumpkin and good old coffee and tea may work just as well.
-Take note: diuretic use many cause dehydration so be sure to consume at least one gallon of water per day while using them and when employing any of the ideas outlined above.
+While many good supplements have been used by serious competitors (which may include in them natural herbs such as dandelion root) simple foods like lettuce, spinach, asparagus, beets, and pumpkin and good old coffee and tea may work just as well.
+Take note: diuretic use may cause dehydration so be sure to consume at least one gallon of water per day while using them and when employing any of the ideas outlined above.

 Rip up by cutting the H20

-The pre contest (or pre-photo shoot) intake of water should only be done in an attempt to saturate our muscle cells, to create a full and shredded appearance by obtaining ‘thinner skin’.
+The pre-contest (or pre-photo shoot) intake of water should only be done in an attempt to saturate our muscle cells, to create a full and shredded appearance by obtaining ‘thinner skin’.
 Any excess must be eliminated.
 So to ensure conditioning is not a barrier to success for you, fully address any excess water retention before you next step onstage.